Taxonomy, Botanical Classification, Traits of Lombardy Poplar Trees

 Lombardy poplar trees are best known for their columnar form and unusual branching structure.
 Their branches start close to the ground and parallel the trunk.

-At maturity, they will reach 40-50 feet in height, with a spread of just 10-15 feet.
+At maturity, they will reach 40 to 50 feet in height, with a spread of just 10 to 15 feet.
 Their fall foliage is a yellow color, but they are not primarily grown for their autumn display value.

 Growing and Care Tips: Zones, Preferred Conditions, Pests, Diseases, Removal

 These trees are susceptible to borers, cytospora canker, and bacterial wet wood, reducing their lifespan.
 But long before they die, they may be disfigured by these pests and diseases, rendering them unattractive as landscape plants and necessitating their removal.
 A similar tree, the upright European aspen (Populus tremula 'Erecta'), is said to be more disease-resistant.

 When it is time to remove Lombardy poplars, be thorough, removing as much of the root system as possible.
 Lombardy poplars send out suckers throughout their lives, even from their stumps after they have been cut down.

 Some hire pros with stump grinders to help get rid of them.
 But if you have planted a long row of Lombardy poplars, this can run into quite a bit of money (and it still does not remove the root system).
 Another consideration is that the roots of Lombardy poplars are invasive and damage drainage systems if planted too close by.

 Uses for Lombardy Poplar Trees in Landscaping